jh1236/HandballBackend/docs/Games Endpoints.md

 - returnTournament: bool (Optional)
     - If the tournament is to be returned in the response
 - separateFinals
   - True if the finals should be returned in a separate list
+- maxRounds
+    - the maximum amount of rounds to return

 #### Return Structure